London in Two Days: A Museum & Theater Itinerary for Art Lovers

 I recommend visiting the Courtauld for two reasons.
 First, the gallery is small enough to be easily enjoyed in an hour or two without taxing your energy and your legs.
 And second, it’s bursting at the seams with unbelievably awesome works.

 In this post, I cover a few highlights.
-For a more in-depth post about the Courtauld with plenty of examples of works you’ll see there, check out my post Courtauld Gallery in London: A Treasure Trove for the Artsy Traveler.
+For a more in-depth post about the Courtauld Gallery with plenty of examples of works you’ll see there, check out my post Why the Courtauld Gallery Is One of London’s Best Small Art Museums.

 Highlights of the Courtauld Gallery

-The main draw at the Courtauld Gallery is the beautiful collection of Impressionists that includes all the biggies (Monet, Manet, Renoir, Cezanne, van Gogh, etc.).
-Several very famous pieces are included, such as Manet’s A Bar at the Folies-Bergère and van Gogh’s Peach Trees in Blossom
+The main draw at the Courtauld Gallery is the beautiful collection of Impressionist art that includes all the biggies (Monet, Manet, Renoir, Cezanne, van Gogh, etc.).
+Several very famous pieces are featured, such as Manet’s A Bar at the Folies-Bergère and van Gogh’s Peach Trees in Blossom

 A Bar at the Folies-Bergère